IAmAnubhavSaini/widgets/README.md

 >No attribution required.
 >You can even steal and call it yours.
 >There is no owner of the code.
 Ever.
 >But you can not steal someone else's code and add it to "Widgets" (here after this project).
 >But you can not steal other code and call it yours like jQuery, BootStrap etc. belong to their owner and are protected by their respective license.
 >Any code that has it's own license will continue to enforce that license e.g. jQuery code belongs to jQuery owners.

+end.